Hamilton-Jacobi Theorems for Regular Reducible Hamiltonian Systems on a Cotangent Bundle

 In general, we know that it is not easy to find the solutions of Hamilton's equation.
-But, if we can get a solution of Hamilton-Jacobi equation of the Hamiltonian system, by using the relationship between Hamilton's equation and Hamilton-Jacobi equation, it is easy to give a special solution of Hamilton's equation.
+But, if we can get a solution of Hamilton-Jacobi equation for a Hamiltonian system, by using the relationship between Hamilton's equation and Hamilton-Jacobi equation, it is easy to give a special solution of Hamilton's equation.
 Thus, it is very important to give explicitly the various formulations of Hamilton-Jacobi equations for Hamiltonian system and the reduced Hamiltonian systems.\\